 - Critical success factors.

 There is a growing need for a management model that helps project managers deal with large and complex projects.
-Currently most tools developed in the field of project management seems insufficient to fullfil this role.
-In addition several authors state that a possible way to develop an overall framework for the management of projects is to link the research on project success criteria to the research on critical success factors combining these findings from both practice and theory led to the development of the Project Excellence Model.
+Currently, most tools developed in the field of project management seems insufficient to fulfil this role.
+In addition, several authors state that a possible way to develop an overall framework for the management of projects is to link the research on project success criteria to the research on critical success factors combining these findings from both practice and theory led to the development of the Project Excellence Model.
 The Project Excellence Model, which is based on the EFQM-model, is designed to link project success criteria and critical success factors into one coherent model.

-Difference between Projects and The EFQM-model of Excellence.
+Difference between Projects and The EFQM-Model of Excellence.

 1.)
 Projects and the EFQM-model Project organisations differ fundamentally from traditional, functionally organised, permanent organisations.

 Projects are unique and novel and have a clear finishing date.
 The control of permanent organisations is often directed more at continuity and long term growth.
 Projects are more specifically aimed at producing a certain project goal (effectiveness) while a permanent organisation like Toyota primarily tries to achieve efficiency in its routine processes.
 These differences make it difficult to use tools developed for permanent organisations, like the EFQM-model, in project situations.

 The EFQM business excellence model was developed in 1989 by 14 multinationals grouped in the European Foundation of Quality Management to improve the quality of management in Western Europe.
 The EFQM model is used to measure and improve the overall quality of an organisation.